 4. The Pulse Wallet: Enter Web3 with Safety and Ease

-The Pulse Wallet is the foundation of the entire Pulse ecosystem.
-It empowers users with convenience, simplicity, and power — without ever compromising safety.
+The Pulse Wallet is the foundation of the Pulse ecosystem.
+It enables users to access Web3 with security, simplicity, and control — without exposing them to the risks of traditional key management.

 The Limitations of Traditional Crypto Wallets